zuwuliao/zuwuliao.github.io/_posts/2025-6-7-RAG-Chunking-Strategy.md

 The optimal chunk size is not only task-dependent but also embedding-model-dependent.
 Different embedding models have different input token limits and may perform better on different chunk lengths.
 Let's use OpenAI’s embeddings model as example to analynize what chunk size works best with it.

 OpenAI Embeddings (e.g. text-embedding-ada-002): These models have a very large token limit (currently up to ~8191 tokens per input for ada-002) and are observed to perform well on moderately large chunks.
 In practice, OpenAI’s ada model often works best on chunks in the few-hundred token range (around 256–512 tokens is a sweet spot).
 It can handle up to several thousand tokens if needed, which is useful for long documents, but feeding extremely long chunks (thousands of tokens) isn’t usually ideal for semantic search accuracy.
-As one study noted, ada’s big 8k context window is a boon for indexing long text, but embedding very long chunks can actually reduce retrieval accuracy.
+As one study noted, ada’s big 8k context window is an advantage for indexing long text, but embedding very long chunks can actually reduce retrieval accuracy.
 The embedding becomes a sort of averaged vector of many concepts, making it harder to precisely match a specific query.
 So even with OpenAI, you wouldn’t typically chunk an entire 30-page document into one embedding.
 You’d still chunk into smaller sections (perhaps a few paragraphs each) to maintain focus.
 The takeaway: OpenAI’s model gives flexibility to use larger chunks than many others, which is great for context-heavy tasks, but aim for a balanced size (hundreds of tokens, not thousands) for best relevance.

 **Best Practices and Comparison Table**